frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 rm --recursive /tmp/vsearch/
 ```

-### install python scripts
+#### install python scripts

-In the second part of the pipeline, we are going to use python scripts
+In the second part of the pipeline, we are going to use four python
-to build and update occurrence tables, and to compute last-common
+scripts to build and update occurrence tables, and to compute
-ancestor taxonomic assignments.
+last-common ancestor taxonomic assignments.

 The scripts are available on GitHub, let's download the latest
 versions: